 Check with your state to determine what identification or referral may be required for each phase.

-Not currently for those under 16.
+Not currently.
 The vaccines were only tested on adults.
-The Pfizer vaccine is approved for those 16 and older; Moderna is approved for those 18 and older.
-We’ll need additional studies to determine if these vaccines will be effective for those under age 18.
+The Pfizer vaccine is approved for those 16 and older; Moderna and Johnson & Johnson are approved for those 18 and older.
+New studies to test COVID-19 vaccines are beginning for those age 12.